-Christina is happy to Zoom with book clubs, depending on her schedule.
-Please send requests to her assistant at firstname.lastname@example.org.
-All she asks is that every member of the book club buy and read the book in advance — and come to the event with questions!
+If your group consist of 25 or more, please send requests to Christina’s assistant, Kat, at firstname.lastname@example.org.
+She asks that every member of the book club read the book in advance — and come to the event with questions!

 It’s a good idea to pick a discussion leader who is a facilitator for the conversation.
 Everyone can chime in, but it’s helpful to have a point person to keep things on track.

 We’ve found that it’s best for Christina to show up 20-30 minutes into the Zoom call, after members have had a chance to discuss the book.
 She’ll stay for 20 – 30 minutes.

 Some book clubs that Christina is visiting include: the UVA Book Club, the Soho House Miami Book Club, the Duke University Parents’ Committee Book Club, the Kauai Writers Conference Book Club, the Denver Bookclub, the Books ‘n Birdies Book Club, the Blue Door Books Adult Book Club, the Bookish Book Club, and the Willoughby Public Library Book Club, among others.

 Click here for some questions to discuss with your reading group.

 With thanks to Books On the Brain’s “Book Tips for Author Chats,” here are some good questions to ask any author:

 Ask about the writing process.
 How long did their book take to write?
 To get published?